 - Monthly Outreach Partners.
 Each month, we designate a local, national, or international ministry as our “Outreach Focus.”
 Usually, one or more of our parishioners are already involved with each ministry.
 We educate ourselves about what the ministry does, distribute its literature, and invite a representative to speak to the congregation.
 During the month, ALL loose cash and coin placed in the alms basins is contributed directly to the Outreach Partner.

-- We have had a close relationship with Watterson-Lake Elementary School, on West 69th Street in Cleveland, for nearly twenty years.
+- We have had a close relationship with Waverly Elementary School, on West 69th Street in Cleveland, for over twenty years.
 Several parishioners volunteer to be individual tutors for young children struggling to keep up with grade-level work.
-Every year, in our “Share the Blessings” project, parish families/individuals are paired with particularly needy Watterson-Lake kids on the recommendation of their teachers.
+Every year, in our “Share the Blessings” project, parish families/individuals are paired with particularly needy Waverly kids on the recommendation of their teachers.
 Each individual/family provides a “blessing bag” to their child which contains a new winter coat, a new school outfit, a gift card for shoes, a toy, and some school supplies.
 We touch the lives of some 50 kids and their families this way.

 - We make our building available to all manner of community groups and activities.